-Develop practical approaches for pre-launch assessment of possible conjunctions of space objects to be launched with space objects already present in near-Earth space
+Develop practical approaches for pre-launch assessment of possible conjunctions of space objects to be launched with space objects already present in near-Earth space operating near the insertion orbit].
+States and international intergovernmental organizations should, with the involvement of launch service providers and other relevant entities under their jurisdiction and control as necessary, develop, implement and improve the corresponding methods and procedures.

-- 15.1 States and international intergovernmental organizations should advise launch service providers under their jurisdiction and control to consider pre-launch conjunction assessment for space objects to be launched to limit the risk of possible collisions with manned space objects during launch [and other space objects operating near the insertion orbit].
-States and international intergovernmental organizations should, involving launch service providers and other relevant entities under their jurisdiction and control as necessary, develop, implement, and improve the corresponding methods and procedures. - 15.2 States and international intergovernmental organizations should advise launch service providers under their jurisdiction and control to seek support, as necessary, via State authorities, as appropriate and in accordance with relevant applicable regulations, for pre-launch conjunction assessment from appropriate conjunction assessment entities.
+15.1 States and international intergovernmental organizations should advise launch service providers under their jurisdiction and control to consider pre-launch conjunction assessment for space objects to be launched to limit the risk of possible collisions with manned space objects during launch [and with other space objects

-- 15.3 When performing pre-launch conjunction assessment, launch service providers should coordinate, via State authorities, as appropriate, with other States and international intergovernmental organizations operating manned space objects [and other space objects operating near the insertion orbit], as appropriate. - 15.4 States and international intergovernmental organizations should, involving launch service providers and other relevant entities under their jurisdiction and control as necessary, develop common international standards for describing the planned trajectory of a launch vehicle during the launch and orbital insertion of space objects in order to facilitate the provision, as mutually agreed of pre-launch conjunction assessment support. - 15.5 States and international intergovernmental organizations are encouraged to exchange information on their practices with a view to aligning, improving, and implementing such practices through relevant national regulatory mechanisms to improve spaceflight safety planning and launch readiness reporting procedures. - [15.6 States and international intergovernmental organizations are encouraged to develop common practices in provision of pre-launch information, using relevant existing and/or dedicated mechanisms.
-Such information could include: - (a) launch schedules that include the information necessary for a preliminary assessment of changes in the future population of space objects [(such as, general information on planned launches such as range of launch dates, launch place, type of launch vehicle, the number of spacecraft to be launched and the destination regions of near-Earth outer space where newly launched objects are intended to be placed)]; - (b) pre-launch notifications containing information on the launch plan that would be useful for matching specific objects to be launched with the registration information on newly launched space objects provided by launching States [(such as, information on planned dates and times of scheduled launches, types of launch vehicles, notices for mariners and pilots on restricted zones at sea and in airspace and basic information on space objects planned for insertion into orbit that contains, as a minimum, reference to the destination regions of near-Earth outer space where the newly launched objects are to be placed and/or basic parameters of the nominal orbit of each object and the possible dispersion of their values].
+- 15.2 States and international intergovernmental organizations should advise launch service providers under their jurisdiction and control to seek support, as necessary, via State authorities, as appropriate and in accordance with relevant applicable regulations, for pre-launch conjunction assessment from appropriate conjunction assessment entities. - 15.3 When performing pre-launch conjunction assessment, launch service providers should coordinate, via State authorities, as appropriate, with other States and international intergovernmental organizations operating manned space objects [and other space objects operating near the insertion orbit], as appropriate. - 15.4 States and international intergovernmental organizations should, with the involvement of launch service providers and other relevant entities under their jurisdiction and control as necessary, develop common international standards for describing the planned trajectory of a launch vehicle during the launch and the orbital insertion of space objects in order to facilitate the provision, as mutually agreed, of pre-launch conjunction assessment support. - 15.5 States and international intergovernmental organizations are encouraged to exchange information on their practices with a view to aligning, improving and implementing such practices through relevant national regulatory mechanisms to improve spaceflight safety planning and launch readiness reporting procedures. - [15.6 States and international intergovernmental organizations are encouraged to develop common practices for the provision of pre-launch information, using relevant existing and/or dedicated mechanisms.
+Such information could include: - (a) Launch schedules that include the information necessary for a preliminary assessment of changes in the future population of space objects [(such as general information on planned launches, such as range of launch dates, place of launch, type of launch vehicle, the number of spacecraft to be launched and the destination regions of near-Earth outer space where newly launched objects are intended to be placed)]; - (b) Pre-launch notifications containing information on the launch plan that would be useful for matching specific objects to be launched with the registration information on newly launched space objects provided by launching States [(such as information on planned dates and times of scheduled launches, types of launch vehicles, notices for mariners and pilots on restricted zones at sea and in airspace and basic information on space objects planned for insertion into orbit that contains, as a minimum, reference to the destination regions of near-Earth outer space where the newly launched objects are to be placed and/or basic parameters of the nominal orbit of each object and the possible dispersion of their values)].]